 Good sources for online CE?

-- Washington AGD: Courses for non-AGD members are not usually free, but due to COVID-19 they are offering several free webinars!
+- Washington AGD: Courses for non-AGD members are not usually free, but are excellent in content.
 Follow them on Facebook at https://www.facebook.com/groups/Washingtonagd/ for details.

 - Dental Nachos: This website https://dentalnachos.com/on-demand-courses/ is run by Dr. Paul Goodman and his team.
 Some of his webinars are free.
 You can sign up for an annual membership giving you access to quality CE throughout the year.
 Follow Paul at https://www.instagram.com/dentalnachos/ to get updates on latest CE offerings.